ethereum/py-wasm/examples/README.md

-*WARNING: This is an early demo in need of a code review.*

 # METERING

-**metering.py**: Injects a function call before each sequence of unbranching instructions, whose argument is the sum of costs of instructions in the sequence.
+**metering.py**: Injects a function call before each sequence of non-control-flow instructions, whose argument is the sum of costs of instructions in the sequence.
 Also injects helper functions, including the metering function which updates the cycle count and traps when a limit is exceeded.

 Before metering (see `fibonacci.wast` for full module, and the original fibonacci function in C).